-hen there were the gods of the Latin populations of central Italy such as Mars and Minerva and finally there were those which were exclusively Latin or Roman such as Juno, Janus, Minerva and Venus.
+In the earliest days of Rome, even before the city was founded there were a number of local populations with their own deities.
+Some of these were more evolved, for example, the Etruscans to the north or the Greeks much further to the south.
+More locally there were the gods of the Latin populations of central Italy such as Mars and Minerva and those which were exclusively Latin or Roman such as Juno, Janus, Minerva and Venus.
 In the early days of Rome Jupiter may have been one and the same with Janus.

-These “original” Roman gods were a rather somber lot and so, generally speaking, more colorful foreign gods such as those coming from Greece or the Orient, made easy inroads.
+These “original” Roman gods were a rather somber lot and so, generally speaking, more colorful and exotic foreign gods such as those coming from Greece or the Orient, made easy inroads when the Roman population came into contact with them.
 Different writers tell us of cities where the gods outnumbered the civilian population making it quite difficult for the individual not to make a blunder with one or the other divinity.

 In fact the Romans themselves had a sort of panel of priests called the “decemviri” (ten men) whose task it was to introduce these foreign cults into Roman society.

 If we wish to understand something of Roman religion it is essential to note how the Roman gods were universal whilst at the same time local to the city and its people.
 The universal aspect is easily understood.
 For example Saturn, Jupiter, Juno and Minerva all stemmed from the same Indo-European root stock and were therefore common to all peoples of the same geographical region..